 Change IP address

 When doing a live migration of a process from one host to another a common question is -- how to deal with the different IP address on the destination host.
-Although the correct answer would be -- use containers, moving a service onto different IP address might make sense.
+Although the correct answer would be to use containers, moving a service onto different IP address might make sense.
 This article describes how to do it.

 |Note: This is not yet implemented in CRIU: |